The Music Box

 Universally cited as a back-to-basics affair, the eponymous outing finds Pearl Jam gleaning the best moments from its canon and injecting them with the graceful melodiousness of Yield as well as with the raw firepower of its youth.
 On songs such as Comatose and Big Wave, for example, the guitars of Stone Gossard and Mike McCready are fully unleashed, and they buzz like live wars through the electrical fury of the ensemble’s aural assault while burning a direct line from The Who to Led Zeppelin to U2 to Pearl Jam’s debut Ten.
 Likewise, front man Eddie Vedder sounds as if some great weight has been lifted from his shoulders, and he effusively casts off the weariness that had clung to his vocals throughout both Riot Act and Binaural.
 As a result, his bellows are as strikingly visceral as ever, yet it’s the ghostly murmurs that lurk within each nuance-laden articulation that effectively fill in the emotional gaps in the affair’s loose-knit storyline.

 While there’s no mistaking the political intonations of a song such as World Wide Suicide, many of the other tracks on the eponymous album, when plucked out of context, initially appear to be less topical than they actually are.
 When heard in sequence, however, the collection’s overarching thematic flow becomes readily apparent.
 In fact, its latter half is, for all intents and purposes, a heartbreaking mini-opera, which finds tremendous empathy for those on the lower rung of America’s economic ladder who, for financial reasons, have no choice left but to join the effort in Iraq.
 Unemployable sketches an image of a family man who recently lost his job; Gone ruminates upon the dissolution of the American Dream while also searching for an escape from life’s downward spiral; Army Reserve is a vivid portrait of the worry felt by loved ones left stateside; and combining a ’60s death- rock march with Vedder’s gospel-and-soul-imbued delivery, Come Back is transformed into a mournful howl that seems to scream from the surviving relatives of those who have died in the conflict.
 Tying it all together and providing some light to the darkened affair is Inside Job, a prayer of hope and self-healing.
-Specific enough to make its point, yet vague enough to be universally approachable, Pearl Jam’s self-titled outing paints a mature portrait not of red states and blue states, conservatives and liberals, or Republicans and Democrats, but of the anguish felt by a country that has been ripped apart by war and ravaged by corporate greed. bulletbulletbulletbullet
+Specific enough to make its point, yet vague enough to be universally approachable, Pearl Jam’s self-titled outing paints a mature portrait not of red states and blue states, conservatives and liberals, or Republicans and Democrats, but of the anguish felt by a country that has been ripped apart by war and ravaged by corporate greed. starstarstarstar

-Pearl Jam is available from Amazon.
+Pearl Jam is available from Barnes & Noble.

 To order, Click Here!